wesruv/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/cmp-privacy-and-general-data-protection-regulation.md

 ---
+keywords: gdpr;eu;european union;privacy;faq;frequently asked questions;california consumer privacy act;ccpa;privacy;data protection;opt-out;opt out;government;regulation
 description: Information about the European Union's General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other international privacy requirements, and how these regulations impact your organization and Adobe Target.
-keywords: gdpr;eu;european union;privacy;faq;frequently asked questions;california consumer privacy act;ccpa;privacy;data protection;opt-out;opt out;government;regulation
-seo-description: Information about the European Union's General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other international privacy requirements, and how these regulations impact your organization and Adobe Target.
-seo-title: Information about the European Union's General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other international privacy requirements, and how these regulations impact your organization and Adobe Target.
+title: Information about the European Union's General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other international privacy requirements, and how these regulations impact your organization and Adobe Target.
-solution: Target
-title: Privacy and data protection regulations
 topic: Standard
 uuid: 5e67adcf-464c-495f-9ba5-15152d9a6a41
 ---